actuallymentor/wp-remindme-sendy/README.md

 I make use of a custom field in sendy called 'Remindme' where the post title is stored.
 Make sure it actually exists :)

+To show the signup form use shortcode [wprm_remindme]

 #License

 Use this as you will.
 Tweet me as thanks at <a href="https://twitter.com/ActuallyMentorv">@ActuallyMentor</a>.